 Asics recommends that you use these shoes on the road.
-The outsole definitely lends itself to being very effective on the road, but it also works well on gravel and well-designed trails
+The outsole definitely lends itself to be very effective on the road, but it also works well on gravel and well-designed trails

 .
 Thanks to the Asics High Abrasion Rubber, the outsole is durable enough to deal with tough terrain conditions.
 The rubber on the outsole has plenty of grip points that help with the toe off and ensure that you won’t slip and slide on the road.

 The shoe has been discontinued by Asics, but you can still find it online at places like Amazon.
-The price at Amazon starts at $64, but can get all the way up to $147 depending on which size you order.
-If you can find the shoes at $64 then that is a good bet, but anything over $75 is pushing it just because there a newer and better shoes on the market.
+The price at Amazon starts at $64 but can get all the way up to $147 depending on which size you order.
+If you can find the shoes at $64 then that is a good bet, but anything over $75 is pushing it just because they're newer and better shoes on the market.

 The shoe grips well on the road.
-The outsole has plenty of cuts and divits that go a long way in gripping the surface and keeping your foot from slipping and sliding.
-The guidance line and trusstic system ensures that your foot stays on the straight and narrow.
+The outsole has plenty of cuts and divides that go a long way in gripping the surface and keeping your foot from slipping and sliding.
+The guidance line and trusstic system ensure that your foot stays on the straight and narrow.

-With a 10 mm drop, the Gel Cumulus 17 GTX has your standard running shoe drop that is sure to please any runner.
+With a 10 mm drop, the 17 GTX has your standard running shoe drop that is sure to please any runner.

 • FluidRide midsole that provides excellent bounce back, cushioning, and durability